fortyoneplustwo/notestamp-backend/README.md

 - MongoDB
 - Amazon S3

+# Authentication
+- User session is maintained through JWTs sent as cookies.
+The cookies cannot be accessed by client side scripting and are sent only over a secure connection.
+- I have implemented a token refresh mechanism that follows conventions and keeps a log of revoked tokens in a database.

+  *Note*: Need to implement a regular cleanup of the revoked tokens database.

 # Schema
 User schema holds account information including an array of objects containing metadata of their saved projects.
 MongoDB's document storage paradigm fits this schema well.